 4.1 Offerings

 The Small Business Program offers a no-cost site assessment conducted by a Small Business Energy Specialist to understand the customer’s energy-related needs and goals.
 This site assessment identifies energy efficiency measures including lighting systems and controls, cooler/refrigeration controls, water saving measures, HVAC controls, motor controls, weatherization/insulation and custom measures.
 The Small Business vendor offers turn-key installation and on-bill refinancing to support the adoption of the recommended energy efficiency measures to the customer.

 The program also offers a Customer Directed Option pathway.
-In this pathway, customers may use their own electrician to install measures while the Small Business vendor processes and submits all necessary paperwork to the Company.
+In this pathway, customers may use their own electrician and installers to install measures while the Small Business vendor processes and submits all necessary paperwork to the Company.

 4.2 Eligibility